 PS: the decline of newspapers, some lesser known facts

 One more thing… The decline of newspapers in the USA has been attributed to the rise of digital, the rise of free content.
-But that’s not completely true… In the USA the business model of newspaper was largely dependent on advertising.
+But that’s not completely true… In the USA the business model of newspapers was largely dependent on advertising.
 And early 2000’s there was a significant shift in one specific kind of advertising: the (highly profitable) classifieds.
 That’s when Craigslist started, offering free online classifieds.
 And Craigslist captured a gigantic portion of the – paid – classifieds from newspapers.
-The effect of Craigslist on advertising in newspaper has been studied by two business professors from Harvard (Robert Seamans and Feng Zhu).
+The effect of Craigslist on advertising in newspapers has been studied by two business professors from Harvard (Robert Seamans and Feng Zhu).
 You can download the paper here.

 And a personal observation: the decline of free newspapers in hotels.
 Which might sound anecdotal, but the numbers could be significant.
-I started travelling to the USA for my job in 1999.
+I started traveling to the USA for my job in 1999.
 In those days there would be a free newspaper in front of every door in the hotel, every morning.
 Every room, no matter if it was occupied or not.
 A few years later (2004 or 2005?), this started changing: newspapers were only delivered to rooms that were occupied.
 And by 2010, I guess, the newspapers were not delivered to the rooms anymore, you could find them on a table on every floor, next to the elevators.
 And short after that, you had to start looking for them… Usually there was a pile next to the breakfast room or in the lobby.
 And in some hotels you had to specifically ask for a free newspaper upon check in, otherwise you wouldn’t get one.
 This may seem irrelevant, but do you know how many hotel rooms there are in the USA?
-According to this article it reached 5 million rooms in 2015, up from 4,5 million in 2008.
+According to this article, it reached 5 million rooms in 2015, up from 4,5 million in 2008.
 That’s a significant amount of rooms.
 If a free newspaper was general practice in all or most of them, that’s a really significant number of newspapers…

 UPDATE 20/02/2017: if you want more numbers on how direct and email compare, here is an interesting infographic with the ‘ultimate factsheet’ on direct mail vs email.